The Parametric Closure Problem: Introduction

+Previous work on parametric optimization has considered parametric versions of two standard network optimization problems, the minimum spanning tree problem and the shortest path problem.
+The parametric minimum spanning tree problem (with linear edge weights) has polynomially many solutions that can be constructed in polynomial time~\cite{Epp-DCG-98,FerSluEpp-NJC-96,AgaEppGui-FOCS-98}.
+In contrast, the parametric shortest path problem is not polynomial, at least if the output must be represented as an explicit list of paths: it has a number of solutions and running time that are exponential in $\log^2 n$ on $n$-vertex graphs~\cite{Car-TR-84}.

-We do not know of previous work on the general parametric closure problem, but two previous papers can be seen in retrospect as solving special cases.
-Lawler~\cite{Law-ADM-78} studied scheduling to minimize weighted completion time with precedence constraints.
-He used the closure that maximizes the ratio $x/y$ of the priority $x$ and processing time $y$ of a job or set of jobs to decompose instances of this problem into smaller subproblems.
-As Lawler showed, the optimal closure can be found in polynomial time by a binary search where each step involves the solution of a weighted closure problem.
-Replacing the binary search by parametric search~\cite{Meg-JACM-83} would make this algorithm strongly polynomial; however, both search methods depend on the specific properties of the ratio function and would not work for other bicriterion problems.
-A second paper, by Carlson and Eppstein~\cite{CarEpp-SWAT-06}, considers bicriterion versions of the problem of finding the best subtree (containing the root) of a given rooted tree with weighted edges.
-These subtrees can be modeled as lower sets for a partial order on the tree edges in which two edges are comparable when they both belong to a path from the root; this partial order is series-parallel, and we greatly generalize the results of Carlson and Eppstein in our new results on parametric closures for series-parallel partial orders.
+We do not know of previous work on the general parametric closure problem, but two previous papers can be seen in retrospect as solving special cases: \begin{itemize} \item Lawler~\cite{Law-ADM-78} studied scheduling to minimize weighted completion time with precedence constraints.
+He sought the closure that maximizes the ratio $x/y$ of the priority $x$ and processing time $y$ of a job or set of jobs, and used this closure to decompose instances of this problem into smaller subproblems.
+Instead of using the reduction from bicriterion to parametric problems, Lawler showed that the optimal closure can be found in polynomial time by a binary search where each step involves the solution of a weighted closure problem.
+Replacing the binary search by Megiddo's parametric search~\cite{Meg-JACM-83} would make this algorithm strongly polynomial.
+Both search methods depend on the specific properties of the ratio function, however, and cannot be extended to other bicriterion problems. \item Carlson and Eppstein~\cite{CarEpp-SWAT-06} consider bicriterion versions of the problem of finding the best subtree (containing the root) of a given rooted tree with weighted edges.
+As they show, many such problems can be solved in time $O(n\log n)$.
+Although Carlson and Eppstein did not formulate their problem as a closure problem, the root-containing subtrees can be seen as closures for a directed version of the tree in which each edge is directed towards the root.
+The reachability ordering on this directed tree is an example of a series-parallel partial order, and we greatly generalize the results of Carlson and Eppstein in our new results on parametric closures for arbitrary series-parallel partial orders. \end{itemize}